saylordotorg/course_hist313/Unit02.md

+---
+layout: default
+title: "HIST313: War and American Society"
+course_description: "A detailed analysis of the wars and military conflicts that have shaped the social, political, and economic history of the United States from the colonial era to the present."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: 1812 - The Second War for American Independence** <span id="2"></span>
 *The American Revolution secured American political independence from